 This policy has been devised in order to update and review the existing policy, in accordance with recent Department Circulars regarding Special Education Needs (SEN).
 It will also act as the source of information for the parents and staff of our school as to how children with special needs are supported in Scoil Mhuire.
 The line of communication between the school and parents for Learning Support and Resource needs is always the Principal according to the Department of Education and Skills Guidelines.
-The Principal will convene meetings with parents, mainstream teachers and LS/RT teachers to assess needs and when developing an Individual Educational Plan or an Individual Behaviour Plan (IEP/IBP).
-Subsequent meetings may not always require the Principal to be present, but copies of meetings should be lodged with the Principal.
-Special Educational Needs and Behavioural Needs are dealt with in the documents from the

-Department of Education and Skills, the Special Education Support Service (SESS) and the National Council for Special Needs in Education, (NCSE):
+The Principal will convene meetings with parents, mainstream teachers and Special Education teachers to assess needs and when developing a Student Plan or a Classroom Support Plan.
+Subsequent meetings may not always require the Principal to be present, but copies of meetings should be made available to the Principal and Special Education Needs Coordinator.
+Special Educational Needs and Behavioural Needs are dealt with in the documents from the Department of Education and Skills, the Special Education Support Service (SESS) and the National Council for Special Needs in Education, (NCSE) :